-C/1942 EA (Vaisala) is a large comet with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
+Comet C/1942 EA (Vaisala) is an object with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
 NASA JPL has classified Vaisala as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.